Andrea Doria: War against the Ottoman Empire

-In summer 1532, in response to the Turk invasion of Hungary in April, Andrea attacked the Ottoman positions in the Aegean Sea with a Spanish-Genoese fleet of 48 galleys and 35 vessels.
+In summer 1532, in response to the Turkish invasion of Hungary in April, Andrea attacked the Ottoman positions in the Aegean Sea with a Spanish-Genoese fleet of 48 galleys and 35 vessels.
 He headed to Morea, capturing Coron by way of a novel system of cannons and ladders in his masts to assault the coastal bulwark.
 Doria followed by taking and sacking Patras, destroying fortresses around the Gulf of Corinth.
-Doria returned to Genoa with booty of 60.000 ducats, having helped to force the Ottomans abort a possible conquest of Hungary.
+Doria returned to Genoa with booty of 60,000 ducats, having helped force the Ottomans to abort a possible conquest of Hungary.

 The Ottomans attempted to recover Coron the following year with a 110-ship armada captained by Lütfi Pasha.
 Doria gathered 27 galleys and 30 ships in Messina and lifted the siege.
-Doria forced Lufti to withdraw despite having a much smaller fleet, outmaneuvering the Turks with his galleys despite absence of wind having becalmed his other ships, and losing only three galleys in the battle.
+Doria forced Lufti to withdraw despite having a much smaller fleet, outmaneuvering the Turks with his galleys despite the absence of wind having becalmed his other ships, and losing only three galleys in the battle.
 The relief of Coron would be called by Edmond Jurien de La Gravière one of the most skillful naval operations of the 16th century.

 Barbarossa, now turned into grand admiral of the Ottoman Empire, launched his own offensive from Constantinople with 80 galleys and French support, sacking around Naples and Sicily.
 In 1535, Charles V called for the conquest of Tunis, which Barbarossa had just conquered and made his base.
-The fleet, with Doria sharing main command with Bazán the Elder, succeeded in taking Tunis and capturing Barbarossa's entire 42-ship fleet, although the corsair managed to escape.
-Doria followed Barbarosa to Bona, which the Genoese stormed, but Barbarossa had fled and taken refuge in Algiers.
-Charles intended to continue the campaign taking Algiers next, but the weather impeded it.
+The fleet, with Doria sharing main command with Bazán the Elder, succeeded in taking Tunis and capturing Barbarossa's entire fleet, although the corsair managed to escape.
+Doria followed Barbarossa to Bona, which the Genoese stormed, but Barbarossa had fled and taken refuge in Algiers.
+Charles intended to continue the campaign taking Algiers next, but the approaching autumn weather prevented it.